 Did you experience No Wi-Fi issue after installing May 19H1 update on your System?
-If that’s the case, you may be getting network connectivity issue or slow speed while surfing through Internet.
+If that’s the case, you may be getting network connectivity issues or slow speed while surfing through the Internet.
 This is a common problem often solved by tweaking some changes in Adapter settings.

 Fix- No Wi-Fi issue in Windows 10 After May 19H1 Update